ahmetshen-us/TetrisWithOOPs/README.md

 Association, Aggregation, Composition, Abstraction, and Dependency are used to have effective class relationships.

 This project is created in Eclipse; so downloading and importing project folder into Eclipse should be able to run the game.

+Jar file is also in the directory.